argonautproject/questionnaire/source/pages/adaptive.md

 The Server identifies the adaptive questionnaire group item by the contained Questionnaire `definiton` element may add intermediate and cumulative score to the QR based on the preceding item(s) and updates the contained Questionnaire with the next question.
 This process step is repeated until the adaptive questionnaire is done or the Questionaire has timed out (footnote?) or another error has occured.

-* for discussion extending the score extension to the QR to represent intermediate, and cumulative and total calculated scores  (as decimal only?)*

 #### APIs
 {:.no_toc}